-The realm of business transformation seeks to identifying and put into action initiatives which can help your organization to see breakthrough changes in its performance, naturally meaning more revenue.
+The realm of business transformation seeks to identify and put into action initiatives that can help your organization to see breakthrough changes in its performance, naturally meaning more revenue.

 However, is the ROI the only metric of your efforts?
 Or, perhaps we consider looking outside of what we consider our comfort zone and consider value as to be monetary, tangible and intangible?